October 26, 2025

 Online whiteboards excel when you need freeform visual collaboration.
 They give you an infinite canvas to arrange ideas spatially rather than forcing everything into lists or hierarchies.

 Think of it this way: project management tools track tasks.
 Note-taking apps capture text.
 Video calls connect people.
-But online whiteboards do something different.
-They let your team think together visually in real-time.

-The key difference is organization style.
-Project management tools like Asana organize work into lists and boards with defined structures.
 Note-taking apps like Notion use hierarchical folders and pages.
 Online whiteboards give you a blank canvas where you arrange content spatially, showing relationships through proximity and connections.

 This matters for creative work.
 When you're brainstorming, mapping user flows, or exploring ideas, rigid structures get in the way.
 You need freedom to arrange, rearrange, and see connections emerge organically.